VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 #### Prefer navigating by name over path

-GoRouter offers two different options when navigation to a route, either by path or by name.
+GoRouter allows you to navigate to a route by its name or by its path.

 Because your app's structure and paths can change over time, we recommend routing by name to avoid potential issues of a route's path getting out of sync.